 - Have a short list of stores that are best for certain things–order delivery from them or stop in while in the neighborhood, and stock up as appropriate.

-I’ve learned to make all the drinks I love: tea, coffee, french press, pour over, milk drinks with froth, espresso drinks, regular coffee drinks, boba (bubble tea), fruit-infused iced teas, kombucha… everything.
-I deconstructed each until I was happy with the end result.
+I’ve deconstructed and learned to make all the drinks I love: tea, coffee, french press, pour over, milk drinks with froth, espresso drinks, regular coffee drinks, boba (bubble tea), fruit-infused iced teas, kombucha… things with snooty Italian names.
+Originally, I did this because I don’t live next to a coffee house, but the end result is unlimited barista-caliber caffeine at a great savings.

-I don’t live that close to a coffee house and, I drink a lot of coffee and tea drinks.
-So, I want to make an unlimited supply immediately when I want them.
-I get the best quality ingredients, and a few pieces of equipment–a French press, a frother, a Vitamix and a lever-pull espresso machine.
+I get the best quality ingredients.
+I have a few pieces of equipment–a French press, a frother, a Vitamix and a lever-pull espresso machine.
 I’m unstoppable.
+You can be, too.

 Be your own bartender

-Project Barista counts twice if it’s also Project Bartender.
-I don’t really drink, but I have a stocked bar–high quality.
+Same thing for alcoholic drinks.
+I don’t really drink, but I keep a stocked bar of high-quailty mixers, alcohols, and wines.
 I can mix a proper drink.
 If you’re inflation busting, learn some mixology.
 A top-shelf drink at home with friends costs more than you’d tip your bartender.

-I do a lot of canning–not just when my garden’s overflowing.
-I rescue unwanted food and “B-grades” (misshapen and non-commercial grade produce), from local farms and stores.
-Canning helps me stock the pantry but also raises the quality of food.
+I do a lot of canning–not just from my garden.
+I often rescue unwanted food and “B-grades” (misshapen and non-commercial grade produce), from local farms and stores.
 After years of doing this, I can taste the tin in grocery store food cans.
-I don’t want that in my diet.
+I don’t like it and I don’t want that in my diet.

 This is important: If you’re new to canning, learn it properly.
 Stay away from forums and people telling you how their grandmother preserved food.
 Follow the USDA guidelines, visit the National Center for Home Food Preservation, and buy yourself a copy of “Ball Complete Book of Home Preserving.”
 This is also called “The Blue Book” because one of the original editions was blue.
 Get the latest edition–food science is always evolving.

-I was speaking with a senior citizen who told me to can meat by boiling in a water bath canner (a big open pot) for three days (“Eight hours on the first day, Six on the second, and three on the third.”)
-This can kill you.
-It will be painful, too.
+I was speaking with a senior citizen who told me to can meat by boiling it in a water bath canner (a big open pot) for three days (“Eight hours on the first day, Six on the second, and three on the third.”)
+If you’re lucky, you’ll just get food poisoning, but this can kill you.
+It will be a painful death, too.
 Meat or “low acid” food needs a pressure canner, which is a very specific piece of equipment.

-If you aren’t ready for canning, you can freeze foods.
 Double up batches when you cook, and freeze them in meal-sized portions.
-I use my Food Saver a lot when freezing.
-Normally I don’t like one use plastics, but in this case, it keeps food from being freezer burned, so when I bulk cook or freeze a year’s worth of blueberries after picking in July–I use the Food Saver bags.
+I use my Food Saver sealer for this.
+Normally I avoid using a lot of plastics, but in this case, it keeps food from being freezer burned, so I can bulk freeze meals or freeze a year’s worth of blueberries after picking in July.

-Chewy, Petco, and Amazon all have exceptional delivery, but they have different price structures.
-Petco has a rewards system. and also overnight or DoorDash delivery if you’re about to run out.
+Chewy, Petco, and Amazon all have exceptional pet product delivery, but they have different price structures.
+Petco has a rewards system and overnight or DoorDash delivery if you’re about to run out.

-Each have “subscribe and save” discounts.
-Also, they all give discounts for autodeliver purchases–they’re trying to get your business.
+Each has “subscribe and save” discounts.
 Petco also has a discount for buying online and picking up in the store.
-If you’ve got one nearby, you can save a few bucks that way, too.
+If you’ve got a store nearby and you’re running errands, you can save.

 Make yogurt at home.
 If you’ve got a low-cost source of milk, this is for you.
 Save some cultures for the next batch and it’ll stay alive forever.